atomone-hub/atomone/x/gov/README.md

 #### Governance address

 Later, we may add permissioned keys that could only sign txs from certain modules.
 For the MVP, the `Governance address` will be the main validator address generated at account creation.
 This address corresponds to a different PrivKey than the CometBFT PrivKey which is responsible for signing consensus messages.
 Validators thus do not have to sign governance transactions with the sensitive CometBFT PrivKey.

 #### Burnable Params

 There are three parameters that define if the deposit of a proposal should be burned or returned to the depositors.

-* `BurnVoteVeto` burns the proposal deposit if the proposal gets vetoed.
 * `BurnVoteQuorum` burns the proposal deposit if the proposal deposit if the vote does not reach quorum.
 * `BurnProposalDepositPrevote` burns the proposal deposit if it does not enter the voting phase.

 > Note: These parameters are modifiable via governance.

 ## State